 Frequent urination is one of the earliest signs of pregnancy.
 Leaking urine, or incontinence, is also a common symptom during and after pregnancy.
-About 54.3 percent of pregnant women report negative effects on their quality of life, including travel and emotional areas.
+About of pregnant women report negative effects on their quality of life, including travel and emotional areas.
 Symptoms can increase as the baby grows and last a few weeks after birth.

 There are several types of urinary incontinence: